HR-Extreme: A High-Resolution Dataset for Extreme Weather Forecasting: Dataset Construction

 \subsection{Data Availability}

 The HRRR data is in U.S. Government Work license, which means that the data is in the public domain and can be freely used, distributed, and modified without any restrictions.
-Our dataset (\url{https://huggingface.co/datasets/NianRan1/HR-Extreme}) and code (\url{https://github.com/HuskyNian/HR-Extreme}) are available on Hugging Face and Github respectively.
+Our dataset (\url{https://huggingface.co/datasets/NianRan1/HR-Extreme}) and code (\url{https://github.com/HuskyNian/HR-Extreme}) will be available upon the accpetance of this paper.